 9. Acorn Squash

-Total Dietary Fiber: 9 grams of fiber per cup (baked)
+Total dietary fiber: 9 grams of fiber per cup (205 grams) (12)

 10. Brussels Sprouts

-Notable Nutrients: Vitamins C, K, B1, B2, B6, Folate, Manganese
+Notable nutrients: Vitamins C, K, B1, B2, B6; folate, manganese

-Total Dietary Fiber: 4.8 grams of fiber per ½ cup
+Total dietary fiber: 3.1 grams of fiber per cup (156 grams) (14)

 12. Black Beans

-Total Dietary Fiber: 12.2 grams of fiber per cup
+Total dietary fiber: 15 grams of fiber per cup (172 grams) (15)

-Total Dietary Fiber: 8 grams of fiber per cup
+Total dietary fiber: 12.5 grams of fiber per cup (164 grams) (16)

-Notable Nutrients: Protein, Copper, Folate, Manganese, Omega-6 fatty acids, Omega-3 fatty acids
+Notable nutrients: Protein, copper, folate, manganese, omega-6 fatty acids, omega-3 fatty acids

 14. Lima Beans

-Total Dietary Fiber: 13.2 grams of fiber per cup (cooked)
+Total dietary fiber: 13.2 grams of fiber per cup (188 grams) (17)

 15. Split Peas

-Total Dietary Fiber: 16.3 grams of fiber per cup (cooked)
+Total dietary fiber: 16.3 grams of fiber per cup (196 grams) (18)

 Split pea soup may be an “old school” soup, but it should make a comeback.
-One serving of split peas contains a third of the Folate recommended daily, in addition to over half of the recommended intake of dietary fiber.
+One serving of split peas contains a third of the folate recommended daily, in addition to over half of the recommended intake of dietary fiber.

-Total Dietary Fiber: 10.4 grams of fiber per cup (cooked)
+Total dietary fiber: 15.6 grams of fiber per cup (198 grams) (19)

 19. Chia Seeds

-Notable Nutrients: Protein, Calcium, Phosphorus, Manganese, Omega-3 fatty acids, Omega-6 fatty acids
+Notable nutrients: Protein, calcium, phosphorus, manganese, omega-3 fatty acids, omega-6 fatty acids

-Total Dietary Fiber: 5 grams of fiber per 1 cup cooked
+Total dietary fiber: 5.2 grams of fiber per one cup cooked (185 grams) (25)

-Quinoa is a truly remarkable seed that eats like a grain!
+Quinoa is a truly remarkable seed that eats like a grain.
 All grains are high in fiber, but not all of them are packed with nutrition.
-It is Quinoa’s amazing nutritional profile and the fact that it is easier to digest and gluten-free, that pushed quinoa over the ultimate fiber food edge.
-Quinoa is also high in other essential nutrients such as iron, vitamin B-6, potassium and magnesium.
+It is quinoa’s amazing nutritional profile and the fact that it is easier to digest and gluten-free that push it over the ultimate fiber food edge.
+Quinoa is also high in other essential nutrients, such as iron, vitamin B6, potassium and magnesium.

-What is Fiber?
+What Is Fiber?

 Along with fiber and adequate fluid intakes, fiber is responsible for quickly moving foods through the digestive tract, helping it function optimally.
 Fiber works by drawing fluids from the body to add bulk to the stool.
-When increasing dietary fiber in your diet it is essential to start slowly, and increase gradually.
+When increasing dietary fiber in your diet, it is essential to start slowly and increase gradually.

-Women 25 grams
+- Women: 25 fiber grams

-Men 35–40 grams
+- Men: 35–40 fiber grams

 The job of soluble fiber is much the same, however it creates a gel in the system binding with fatty acids.
 Studies show that it prolongs stomach emptying to allow for better absorption of nutrients.
-Soluble fiber helps to lower cholesterol and helps to regulate blood sugar levels for individuals with diabetes.
-It is present in beans, legumes, oats, barley, berries, and some vegetables.
+Soluble fiber helps lower cholesterol and regulate blood sugar levels for individuals with diabetes.
+It is present in beans, legumes, oats, barley, berries and some vegetables.
 It does ferment in the stomach, which can lead to bloating and gas.
 Increase these foods gradually, and drink plenty of water.